Dan Hill: Career

 Continuing to record with McCauley, he succeeded in breaking the RCA contract and signing with GRT Records, an independent Canadian label.
 In 1975, they released his first Canadian hit single,"You Make Me Want to Be," which was followed by his first album, Dan Hill.

 In 1977, Hill recorded the ballad "Sometimes When We Touch".
 He also wrote the lyrics and was assisted in the music by Barry Mann for the album from the same year, Longer Fuse, and it was released as a single.
 It was Hill's biggest hit, peaking at No. 3 on the US Billboard Hot 100 and No. 1 on the Canadian RPM Singles chart, and leading to Hill's appearances on The Merv Griffin Show and The Mike Douglas Show.
 Tina Turner covered the song in 1978 on her album Rough.
+At one point, Hill regarded the song as an "albatross" that was limiting his career as a singer; no matter what he recorded, if the song happened to be a ballad, people thought it sounded like "Sometimes When We Touch".
+Years later, he came to appreciate that "Sometimes When We Touch" had opened doors to "every possible facet of the music business" and enabled him to develop into a successful songwriter and producer.

 Another one of his hit songs was "It's a Long Road", which he recorded for the 1982 action movie First Blood.
 In 1985, he was one of the many Canadian performers to appear on the benefit single "Tears Are Not Enough" by Northern Lights.
 Although he had many hits in his native Canada, further singles did not fare as well in the United States, where, after "Let the Song Last Forever" in late 1978, he went almost a decade without cracking any of Billboards singles charts.

 In 1987, Hill returned to the Billboard Hot 100 with the Top 40 hit "Can't We Try", a duet with the then-unknown Vonda Shepard (her last name was incorrectly spelled "Sheppard" on the label).
 It peaked at No. 6 on the Hot 100.
 He also had a near Top 40 hit with "Never Thought (That I Could Love)".
 Both records reached No. 2 on the Adult Contemporary chart and set the stage for Hill to have three more top 10 U.S. AC hits through to 1991's "I Fall All Over Again", though he did not make the Hot 100 again after "Never Thought".